 This video looks at college prep courses.

 Public School Writing Programs

 Alongside college prep courses, many public schools have also implemented specific writing programs to provide students with diverse and comprehensive instruction and support.
 For example, North Carolina Public Schools (NCPS) have unified their curriculum to adhere to a state-wide writing plan.
 This writing plan focuses on research-based practices to provide students with a variety of writing practice opportunities.
 For example, teachers in North Carolina Public Schools are encouraged to model how to elaborate in their own writing.
 As NCPS explains, “Students may need to see effective use of elaboration in order to use it in their own writing.
 By selecting a piece of writing in the same genre of the assignment, the teacher can create an ‘unelaborated’ version to help students see the difference that the elaboration makes.
 Or, students can collaborate to ‘elaborate’ the weak version as a way of learning how to take the bare bones of a paper and add flesh to it.”

 With programs that are specifically designed to improve student writing, students can learn how to write by engaging in a scaffold-based design.
 As such, when college application essays are impending, students have access to their writing program experiences and writing teachers for support.

 College Guidance with Public School Counselors

-In addition to college prep courses and writing programs, public schools also provide all students with access to a counseling staff.
+In addition to college prep courses and writing programs, public schools also provide all students with access to counseling staff.
 The counseling staff is intended to guide students both personally and academically; therefore, all students have the right to speak with their designated counselor about collegiate goals, concerns, and issues.
 If a student is in need of additional writing help and/or application assistance, counselors have access to a variety of tools and resources to encourage each student’s individual success.